 If you are accused or are being charged with a crime of third degree criminal sexual conduct you should seek legal counsel from an attorney with experience in handling sex crimes.
 CSC 3 charges are serious matters that need to be handled by an attorney who is knowledgeable in and familiar with the area of criminal sexual conduct.
 These matters are very complex, and could become highly complicated, so they require an attorney who is focused in the area of criminal sexual conduct law, and not just a criminal defense attorney.

-The Law Offices of Shannon M. Smith, P.C. is an office that is dedicated to handling these types of sex crimes.
-The Law Offices of Shannon M. Smith, P.C. has the experience and skill to deal with these types of cases and will ensure that a client will receive the best defense possible.
+Smith Blythe, PC is an office that is dedicated to handling these types of sex crimes.
+Smith Blythe, PC, P.C. has the experience and skill to deal with these types of cases and will ensure that a client will receive the best defense possible.

 Smith Blythe, PC has had success in dealing with clients charged with crimes of 3rd degree criminal sexual conduct, and other charges of criminal sexual conduct.
 If you have been accused or charged with a crime of CSC 3, please contact our office toset up a consultation immediately.